Things to do in Taipei, Taiwan: Cycling along the river

 http://www.cycling-lifestyle.org.tw/Certify/article_content.php?articlei...

-The page you are reading was last updated in October 2011.
+The page you are reading was last partially updated in April 2015.
 Please post a comment if you think any of the information here is out-of-date or incorrect, or if you find links that don't work any more, or if you've tried any of these bike rental services.
 We will try to update the page and correct it.
 Thank you.

 Comments